mistermodcreator/FogDMX/README.md

 ## What can this do?
 This project is essentially two things: An DMX interface to controll a fog machine via DMX, OR a manual remote with an variable output.

+## Tested hardware & Disclaimer
+The project is tested on an `ADJ VF 1300`, but as long as your fog machine is triggered using low voltage signals to a control board inside the machine, everything should be fine.
+If it doesn't and the wires in the remote are as thick as normal power cables, STOP IMMEDIATELY!
+This probably means that your fogger uses hight voltage to trigger, which means that you will take a lot more risk when doing this.
+I am not responsible for any damage that might happen when you do this.
+Just think yourself and stop if you are not comftable with what you are doing at any point.